 What’s good in a low carb green smoothie?

-I love this healthy smoothie recipe just the way it is, but here are some other low carb ingredients you may want to add to your green protein smoothie.
+I love this healthy green smoothie recipe just the way it is, but here are some other low carb ingredients you may want to add to your green protein smoothie.

 - Almond milk